zahurul-islam803/hotel-booking-client/README.md

-# Added at least 5 project features and functionality.
+# Project features and functionality in details.

 - This website is an hotel booking website.
 All types of hotel rooms  are available here.
 - After registration and login, the user can see the booking page of the hotel and can place it in the cart.